hazdzz/STGCN/README.md

 1. I fix the bug of calculating the normalized laplacian matrix.
 In the author's code, it calculated as I_n + \widetildeD^{-1/2} * \widetildeW * \widetildeD^{-1/2} which is wrong, obviously.
 In my code, it calculated as \widetildeD^{-1/2} * \widetildeW * \widetildeD^{-1/2} according to the paper *Semi-Supervised Classification with Graph Convolutional Networks*.
 2. I add the early stopping approach.
 3. I enable the dropout approach for training and testing.
-4. I offer a better set of parameters rather than the author's code offered.
+4. I offer a better set of hyperparameters rather than the author's code offered.
 5. We find STGCN could be used for PM 2.5 prediction, so I add main function to achieve it.

 ## The result for road traffic prediction on dataset PeMSD7(M)(45 mins)